Ashy46/AlgoGroupApp/README.md

 In pop, I did the reverse, setting the next node of the current head as the new head, decrementing the depth, and returning the value of the previous head.
 If head was empty, I returned an exception.

-In peek, I returned the value of the head node and if head is empty, return an exception.
+In peek, I return the value of the head node and if head is empty, return an exception.

 Lastly, in size, I returned the depth counter.